-15.0 Meetings
+16. Meetings

-- 15.1 The board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the institution.
-In any event, the board shall meet at least quarterly. - 15.2 A detailed agenda of items for consideration at each board meeting together with minutes of the previous board meeting shall be circulated in advance of the meeting to allow all directors adequate time to consider the material.
-Sufficient and clear supporting information and papers shall also be circulated. - 15.3 Detailed minutes of all board meetings shall be prepared with all decisions, discussions and points for further actions being documented.
+- 16.1 The board shall meet as often as is appropriate to fulfil its responsibilities effectively and prudently, reflective of the nature, scale and complexity of the institution.
+In any event, the board shall meet at least four times per calendar year and at least once in every six month period. - 16.2 A detailed agenda of items for consideration at each board meeting together with minutes of the previous board meeting shall be circulated in advance of the meeting to allow all directors adequate time to consider the material.
+Sufficient and clear supporting information and papers shall also be circulated. - 16.3 Detailed minutes of all board meetings shall be prepared with all decisions, discussions and points for further actions being documented.
 Dissensions or negative votes shall be documented in terms acceptable to the dissenting person or negative voter.
 The minutes of meetings shall provide sufficient detail to evidence appropriate board attention, the substance of discussions and their outcome and shall be agreed at the subsequent board meeting.
-Minutes shall also document the attendance or non attendance of members of the board. - 15.4 The board shall establish a documented 'conflict of interest' policy for its members and where conflict of interests arise the board shall ensure that they are noted in the minutes. - 15.5 If ongoing conflicts of interest arise, consideration shall be given to changing the membership of the board.
+Minutes shall also document the attendance or nonattendance of members of the board. - 16.4 The board shall establish a documented 'conflict of interest' policy for its members and where conflict of interests arise the board shall ensure that they are noted in the minutes. - 16.5 If on-going conflicts of interest arise, consideration shall be given to changing the membership of the board.

-16.0 Reserved Powers
+17. Reserved Powers

-16.1 The board shall establish a formal schedule of matters specifically reserved to it for decision.
+17.1 The board shall establish a formal schedule of matters specifically reserved to it for decision.
 This schedule shall be documented and updated in a timely manner.

-17.0 Consolidated Supervision
+18. Consolidated Supervision

-17.1 The board shall exercise adequate control and oversight over the activities of its subsidiaries whether incorporated in Ireland or overseas.
+18.1 The board shall exercise adequate control and oversight over the activities of its subsidiaries whether incorporated in Ireland or overseas.

-18.0 Committees of the Board
+19. Committees of the Board

-18.1 The board is responsible for oversight of each of its Committees.
+19.1 The board is responsible for oversight of each of its committees.

-Subject to paragraph 18.2 below, the board shall establish, at a minimum, both an audit committee and a risk committee.
-Where the board comprises only 5 members, the full board may act as the Audit Committee and/or the Risk Committee.
-In such cases Section 21.3 continues to apply.
-Minutes of these meetings should reflect that the board was sitting as the Audit Committee or Risk Committee.
+Subject to paragraph 19.2 below, the board shall establish, at a minimum, both an audit committee and a risk committee.
+Where the board comprises only 5 members, the full board, including the Chairman and the CEO, may act as the audit committee and/or the risk committee.
+In such cases Section 22.3 and Section 23.3 will continue to apply.
+Minutes of these meetings shall reflect that the board was sitting as the audit committee or risk committee.